makersacademy/chitter-challenge/README.md

 * 3 Chirps are currently stored in chitter.
 * 0 Chirps in chitter_test
 * Added the both databases anad tables to TablePlus.
+Setup RSpec and Capybara to use test databases.

 ## Code style